Our Impact on Health

 For Children

 An external review by the Canadian Foodgrains Bank found that communities with a sand dam had “increased and steady school attendance for both boys and girls” (2010, p.
 19).
-This was not only because they had more time, but also because their income had increased enough to afford the school fees.
+This was not only because of increased water availability and shortening of distances to water sources, minimizing time wastage but also due to monetary savings resulting from cutting on the food budget as a result of increased food production, availing funds for payment of school fees.

 For Self Help Groups